Rick's Free Auto Repair Advice

 The safety of all parties involved should be your primary concern.
 First, check for injuries and call 911 for help if anyone is injured.
 Next, move your vehicle to a safe location (if possible) to prevent further accidents.
 Turn on hazard lights and set up warning triangles or flares.

-Call the police to report the accident and ask for assistance at the scene, especially there are injuries or you think the other driver was reckless, under the influence, or otherwise impaired.
-In some locations, the police won’t come for minor accidents, but will instead give you a police report number to prove you reported the accident, along with instructions on how to fill out the report yourself.
+Call the police to report the accident and ask for assistance at the scene, especially if there are injuries or if you think the other driver was reckless, under the influence, or otherwise impaired.
+If you suspect the other driver is under the influence of drugs or alcohol, tell the police when you call; that can make the difference between the police coming to the scene and testing the driver versus not coming at all.
+In some locations, the police won’t come for minor accidents but will instead give you a police report number to prove you reported the accident, along with instructions on how to fill out the report yourself.
 Complete the police report as soon as possible after the car accident.

-In addition to the photos captured above, record details about the accident, such as date, time, weather conditions, lane of the other driver before the accident.
-Note any visible injuries, and if applicable, the responding police officer’s name and badge number.
+Record details about the accident, such as date, time, weather conditions, and lane of the other driver before the accident.
+Note any visible injuries and, if applicable, the responding police officer’s name and badge number.
 This documentation will be valuable for insurance claims and legal proceedings.

 Even if you think you may have caused the car crash, do not admit fault or apologize to the other driver, as any admission or apology may be used against you later.
 Be honest with law enforcement and insurance companies when providing statements.
 Consult with an attorney before making any official statements.

-Even if you feel fine initially, seek medical evaluation promptly.
+Even if you feel fine initially, seek medical evaluation promptly, especially if you have any pain or injuries.
 Some injuries, like whiplash or internal injuries, may not manifest symptoms immediately.
 A medical report will link your injuries to the accident and support your compensation claims.

-Determining liability and fault is crucial in car accident cases.
-Insurance companies and the legal system use this information to assign responsibility.
+Determining liability and fault is crucial in car accident cases, but insurance companies and the legal system will do that.
+Don’t get involved in any discussion of fault with the other driver or contact the other driver after you’ve turned this over to your insurance company.
+The insurance companies will determine who will pay which expenses.
 Liability can be shared or attributed to one party, impacting the outcome of your case.

 Work with your insurance company to assess the extent of vehicle damage and arrange for repairs.
 Keep all receipts and records related to repair costs.
 If your vehicle is deemed a total loss, negotiate a fair settlement with the insurance company.
 Remember, even if you decide to pay out-of-pocket for damage to the other vehicle, you are still required to report the accident to your insurance company.
 That way you’re protected if the other party later files a medical or auto body claim.